The Center on Aging supports four research cores that allow us to offer a centralized infrastructure and expertise in aging research.

 Biomarkers and Preclinical Studies Core

 Capacities for pre-clinical studies enable investigators to assess mouse gait and mobility using the DigiGait system (Mouse Specifics, Inc.), Rotarod, Balance Beam, Inclined Plane, Grip Strength, and Vertical Loop devices.
-A Norland DEXA machine is available to measure mouse body composition and bone density.
-Extensive additional capacities to evaluate bone are available through the Bone Biology Program, while the Neuroscience Department assists with a full array of behavioral and cognitive tests in its Scoville Neurobehavioral Suite.
-Finally, capacities for bladder muscle strip and in vivo urodynamic studies including a platform for integrated measurements of bladder pressure, volume, and flow in mice are also available.
-All requests require an approval from the Center on Aging and have to be conducted under an existing IRB or UConn Health Animal Care Committee protocol.
+In addition, a small animal NMR machine is available to measure mouse body composition and bone density.
+Extensive additional resources to evaluate bone are available through the Bone Biology Program, while the Neuroscience Department assists with a full array of behavioral and cognitive tests in its Scoville Neurobehavioral Suite.
+Finally, facilities for bladder muscle strip and in vivo urodynamic studies including a platform for integrated measurements of bladder pressure, volume, and flow in mice are also available.
+All requests require an approval from the Center on Aging and have to be conducted under an existing IRB or UConn Health IACUC protocol.

 Interested investigators should contact Sandra Jastrzebski, George Kuchel, M.D., or Laura Haynes, Ph.D.